Key takeaways:

 One inhibitor of MRGPRX2 activation is lactic acid.[ref]

 While we often think of lactic acid in terms of sore muscles after a hard workout, there are other causes of elevated lactic acid, such as asthma, cancer, thiamine deficiency, and certain infections.
-It is interesting that lactic acid acts to tamp down overactivation of mast cells.
+It is interesting that lactic acid acts to tamp down the overactivation of mast cells.

 Desensitization of the receptor: